If you want to do more than just live life, become a biologist and study it.

 Future doctors may streamline their acceptance into medical school via our Freshman Guarantee at the University of Pittsburgh Medical School.
 Future doctors, dentists, and optometrists may be able save a year of study and tuition by enrolling in our special 3 + 4 programs with Lake Erie College of Osteopathic Medicine, Pitt’s Dental School, or the Pennsylvania College of Optometry.

 Watch what some of our biology students do in the program.
+Take a look at our Biology program website.

 This just in: